Liam-Deacon/CLEED/doc/manual/part-2/ch07-general-outline.rst

 output includes references to CLEED-specific variables that should be cross-checked with `doc/environment.rst`.

-TODO (PDF p15): Confirm environment variable names and semantics.
+..
+TODO:: (PDF p15) Confirm environment variable names and semantics.